Incorporating social norms into a configurable agent-based model of the decision to perform commuting behaviour: Materials Methods

-The \emph{cost} of taking each mode is then calculated.
-First using a categorical commute distance (local, city, and distant), a cost between 0--1 is calculated for each mode; longer commutes will have higher costs for some modes.
-A neighbourhood cost is calculated as 1 minus the supportiveness of the neighbourhood in which the agent resides; the more supportive, the lower the cost.
-These two costs are then averaged.
-Each agent's weather sensitivity is multiplied by the \emph{weather modifier} for the environment (table~\ref{tbl:global-vars}).
-This is then multiplied by the agent's \emph{resolve}.
-This is a calculated value at each time step which reduces the cost of performing an active mode if there was wet weather the previous day and an active mode was taken; it increases the cost if there was wet weather and an active mode was not taken.
-There is no effect of resolve if the weather was dry the previous day.
-This weighted (by weather sensitivity and resolve) weather modifier is then multiplied by the average cost described earlier.
-This is then ranked in reverse such that modes with a higher cost will have a lower rank.
-This is called the \emph{travel cost}; it states that the modes with a higher rank cost less to perform.
+The \emph{cost} of taking each mode is then calculated (Equation~\ref{eqn:cost}).
+The commute cost due to the distance and the cost due to the neighbourhood supportiveness are averaged.
+Each agent's weather sensitivity is multiplied by the \emph{weather modifier} for the environment (Table~\ref{tbl:global-vars}) and by the agent's \emph{resolve}.
+Resolve is a calculated value which reduces the cost of performing an active mode if there was wet weather the previous day and an active mode was taken; it increases the cost if there was wet weather and an active mode was not taken.
+There is no effect if the weather was dry the previous day.
+Resolve was implemented as it was hypothesised that those who use active modes on a poor weather day are more likely to on a following poor weather day, and those who did not use active modes are less likely to on a following poor weather day.
+This weighted weather modifier is multiplied by the average cost.
+This is ranked in reverse -- modes with a higher cost will have a lower rank -- and called the \emph{reverse ranked travel cost}.

 Agents will then add the ranked travel budget and reverse ranked travel cost together, and will then choose to select the mode with the highest combined rank which is available to them.
 In other words, they cannot drive if they do not own a car, and they cannot cycle if they do not own a bicycle.
 This means that agents choose the commute mode with the greatest gap between budget and cost.
 This is primarily an economic calculation where the cost describes the (not fiscal) cost to an individual, taking into account the weather and the environment, and the budget describes the willingness to perform an action, based upon perceived benefit.

-This corresponds well to work identifying the (not just fiscal) cost and benefits (such as health benefits) of commuting as key drivers of commuting behaviour \citep{lyonsHumanPerspectiveDaily2008}.
+The approach was chosen as it corresponds well to work identifying the (not just fiscal) cost and benefits (such as health benefits) of commuting as key drivers of commuting behaviour \citep{lyonsHumanPerspectiveDaily2008}.
+While alternative, more domain-agnostic, models of behaviour, such as BDI~\citep{bratman1987intention} could have been used, this approach fits the existing public health literature around active travel better.
+We presented this method to domain stakeholders, including professionals working in local government, who agreed that it seemed a reasonable reflection of the decision process.